RHoKAustralia/hitnet-ui/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Deployment

+This project is deployed via Heroku.
+It uses a static buildpack in order to run on a Heroku dyno, as the app is just a frontend.
+The buildpack is a fork of heroku's OSS static buildback.
+We needed to add nginx config so the site would have basic auth for simple security.

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)